YoannProfit/YoannProfit/README.md

 ### :technologist: About Me !

-- :telescope: I’m looking for an IT job as a Software Developer or as QA Engineer.
+- :telescope: I’m looking for an IT job as a Software Developer or as a QA Engineer.
 - :seedling: Exploring Technical Content Writing.
 - :zap: In my free time, I'm reading or writing codes.
 I'm also playing guitar in my free times.
 - :mailbox:How to reach me: [![Linkedin Badge](https://img.shields.io/badge/-kakbar-blue?style=flat&logo=Linkedin&logoColor=white)](your-linkedin-url)